-Unlike traditional pharmaceutical patients, medical marijuana patients face a dilemma every time they travel.
-Fortunately, some states have recognized the problem and have started to recognize out of state medical marijuana recommendation to help accommodate traveling patients.
+Unlike traditional individuals taking pharmaceutical, medical marijuana consumers face a dilemma every time they travel.
+Fortunately, some states have recognized the problem and have started to recognize out of state medical marijuana recommendation to help accommodate traveling medical cardholders.
 In legal terms, this is known as "reciprocity".
 Be aware though, your card may not come with as many benefits as it does at home.

-Although opioid patients can travel with a small pharmacy of potentially lethal drugs, marijuana, whether prescribed or not, is not allowed to cross state lines or fly in airplanes.
-This can create hassles and severe penalties for medical marijuana patients who attempt to travel with their chosen method of medication.
+Although individuals taking opioid can travel with a small pharmacy of potentially lethal drugs, marijuana, whether prescribed or not, is not allowed to cross state lines or fly in airplanes.
+This can create hassles and severe penalties for medical marijuana consumers who attempt to travel with their chosen method of medication.